danbev/learning-iot/doc/nrf.md

 ![nRF52-DK](./img/nrf52-dk.jpg "Image of nRF52-DK")

-So I'm wondering if the same type of assembly programams that I've written for stm32 would work for this device as well.
-The registers and all that would be totally different but the general process migth be possible is what I'm thinking like the linker-script.ld with some modifications and the Makefiles.

 ### I2C
 This is called Two-Wire Inteface in nRF so the register names will be TWI1 etc.